Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

-# Using the Optimal HRV app
+u# Using the Optimal HRV app

 Working with the [Optimal HRV Reader](https://www.optimalhrv.com/devices), our app provides a way to quantitatively measure Heart Rate Variability for yourself, for your employees, or for those you are caring for, as well as enhancing recovery with our in-app biofeedback training modules.